electron/electron/docs/api/app.md

 Relaunches the app when current instance exits.

-By default the new instance will use the same working directory and command line arguments with current instance.
+By default, the new instance will use the same working directory and command line arguments with current instance.
 When `args` is specified, the `args` will be passed as command line arguments instead.
 When `execPath` is specified, the `execPath` will be executed for relaunch instead of current app.